 Review summary: Olympus E-M10 III vs Sony RX100 V

 So what is the bottom line?
-Is there a clear favorite between the Olympus E-M10 III and the Sony RX100 V?
+Is the Olympus E-M10 III better than the Sony RX100 V or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.

 - Maximized detail: Lacks an anti-alias filter to exploit the sensor's full resolution potential.

 - Better image quality: Features a larger and more technologically advanced imaging sensor.

 - Richer colors: Larger sensor generates images with better, more accurate colors.